mariusrauen/rh-fnnp/README.md

 # **NOTE**
-> **Up this point, the project is processed with python scripts (.py).
-Further model tasks Visualization, Modelling, Communication will be handled with Jupyter Notebooks (.ipnyb).
-Information and results are saved to the 'processed' directory.**
+> **Up this point, the project steps Import, Tidy and Transform are processed with python scripts (.py).
+Further model steps Visualization, Modelling and Communication are handled with Jupyter Notebooks (.ipnyb).
+Information and results are saved to the directory that is named 'processed'.**

 # classVisualizer.ipnyb
+In this project step, the prepared data are inspected.

 # classModeler.ipnyb
+Build a ML regression and a LSTM.

 # classCommunicator.ipnyb
+The Communicator is a framework to present insights in an effective and clear way.
+It reports and visualizes the output of a data science project.

-# Timetrack
+# **TIME**
 Target: 6CP = 6 x 25h = 150h

-Lecture: CW37 (2024/09/09) until CW52 (2024/12/23) = 16 weeks with 3h/week = 48h - 6h (canceled lectures) = 43h
+Lecture: CW37 (2024/09/09) until CW52 (2024/12/23) = 16 weeks with 3h/week = 48h - 6h (canceled lectures) = 42h

 Project: